Oshanotter/test/README.md

 This project is licensed under the MIT License - meaning that you are free to use, distribute, and edit this project however you see fit!
 See the [LICENSE](./LICENSE) file for more details.

+## Disclaimer

+I do not condone or encourage the unauthorized downloading of copyrighted materials.
+Any such activity is the sole responsibility of the user.

+I do not claim ownership of or authorship for yt-dlp, ffmpeg, ffprobe, AtomicParsley, or any other Python modules and packages used in this project.
+I extend my gratitude to the developers of these projects for providing the tools that made this project possible.